×

 “Something like 15 ski patrollers in the last 13 years have come from that program,” she says.
 “It’s a big feeder for us.”

 “I worked my way up for 10 years,” she says, “through the levels.
-We have level one, level two, level three, level four, and I kind of got stalled out at level four.
+We have level one, level two, level three, and level four, and I kind of got stalled out at level four.
 Above that, you go into forecasting or management, and I knew I wanted to go the management way.
-So in about year 10, our patrol director at the time stepped down and I interviewed for assistant director, and got the job.”
+So in about year 10, our patrol director at the time stepped down, and I interviewed for an assistant director and got the job.”

 Justine Cowitz